idris-lang/Idris2/docs/source/backends/javascript.rst

 generated code inside a ``<script>`` tag; the other distinction is on the ffi that will be explained below.

+**Note**: The JavaScript codegen uses the new BigInt, hence Node.js 10.4 or higher is required.

 Javascript FFI Specifiers
 =========================